 NHS England and NHS Improvement will be rolling out these new keyworking services over the coming three years with full coverage of the service across England expected by 2024.

-Health Education England has commissioned Pathways Associates, to co-develop a bespoke training package with young people and their families that will support the upskilling of the keyworkers to minimum standards.
-Work to develop this training will take place throughout the spring and the training will be made available on the e-Learning for Healthcare platform during the summer.
+Working with Pathways Associates, we have co-developed a bespoke training package with young people and their families that will support the upskilling of the keyworkers to minimum standards.
+The e-learning programme can be accessed on the e-learning for healthcare platform.

 For more information on this programme contact email@example.com